• Skip to primary navigation

 Why is Mint a Christmas Flavor?

-In reality, it stems from the invention of the candy cane which was originally given out to children to keep them occupied during their living Nativity scene at Cologne Cathedral in 1670.
+It stems from the invention of the candy cane which was originally given out to children to keep them occupied during their living Nativity scene at Cologne Cathedral in 1670.
 The candies were shaped like shepherd's canes and over the years, they began to add mint flavoring to it.
-But why add mint flavoring at all?
-Well, again, I think it was because it is a sweet reminder of precious winter days!
-(But don't quote me on this!)

 If you want more holiday treats, try my chocolate peppermint cupcakes, or my gingerbread cake.
 Everyone will be crazy impressed with this cookie wreath!
 In fact, if you love chocolate peppermint and gingerbread as much as I do, use the search bar to find all of my recipes featuring them!
 Don't forget to grab a mug of homemade hot chocolate to drink with your treat!
 You can check out all my cookie recipes here.